 Something called "Title 42" was also used to bar asylum seekers on public health grounds during the COVID-19 pandemic, but this was ended in 2023.

 Even without hurdles such as the MPP, there are many reasons to avoid requesting asylum at the port of entry to the United States at this time.

 One longstanding issue is that the CBP inspections officer with whom border entrants normally have their first encounter have the power to quickly find migrants inadmissible and deport them.
 The deportee will not be allowed to return to the United States for five years.
 This can happen if an inspector believes that the person is making a misrepresentation (committing fraud), misrepresented the truth when getting a U.S. visa, or does not have proper U.S. entry documents.
 This quick deportation procedure is known as "summary exclusion."
 It can be applied to anyone except people entering the United States under the Visa Waiver Program (according to a 1999 decision by the Board of Immigration Appeals).

-There is an exception to the summary exclusion process for people who fear persecution and request asylum.
-So, even if you do not have the proper documents or you have made a misrepresentation, you could still be allowed to enter the U.S. if you make clear that your reason is to apply for asylum and you can show that you'd be likely to win asylum.
+In theory, there is an exception to the summary exclusion process for people who fear persecution and request asylum.
+So even if you do not have the proper documents or you have made a misrepresentation, you could, in theory, be allowed to apply for asylum if you can show that you'd be likely to win.

-If the officer isn't convinced of your fear, you must request a hearing before an immigration judge.
-If you don't, you will be deported from the U.S., and not be allowed to return for five years.
-The judge must hold the hearing within seven days, either in person or by telephone.
+If the asylum officer isn't convinced of your fear, you will need to request a hearing before an immigration judge in order to move forward.
+If you don't, you will (as mentioned above) be deported from the U.S. and not be allowed to return for five years.
+The immigration judge is supposed to hold the hearing within seven days, either in person or by telephone.